 The ‘back to basics’ for me is that when I accomplished something I was not being independent, I was being competent.
 Now I know why I had felt a sense that something was off when people said, “She is so independent.”
 In my perception this was confusing.
 I was still connected with myself enough to know that I needed other human beings and I was “dependent” on my caregivers.
 Actually, to tell me I was independent negated my competency and made my dependency needs not okay.

 But, like most children, I lived up to the predictions of my caregivers.
 Even though I may have been misguided, I’ve tried to live my life as an independent sovereign being.
 I’ve done my best not to need anyone and to make sure that whatever I was competent at was done very quietly.
 This core belief has not been a healthy one.
-I became a human doing so as to not ‘need anything or anyone,’ which is such a lie.
-It also disconnected me from my spiritual being – my soul.
+Rather than being a human being, I became a 'human doing' so as to not ‘need anything or anyone,’ which is such a lie.
+Believing I didn't need others also disconnected me from my spiritual being – my soul.